-By default every record held within a sub tab of a record inherits its Security Group from the top level setting.
-For example, if you have set a Contract record to have a top level Security Group of 'Legal (rw)', then every record created in a sub tab will also inherit this value.
+By default every record held within a sub tab of a record inherits its Security Group from the header setting.
+For example, if you have set a Contract record to have a header Security Group of 'Legal (rw)', then every record created in a sub tab will also inherit this value.

 This is stipulated in the records Security Details pop up.
-Here, the top level Security Group is displayed, and the 'Pass Down' Security Group is what value the sub tab records inherit.
-By default, the pass down Security Group is the same as the top level Security Group.
+Here, the header Security Group is displayed, and the 'Sub Tab record(s) Security Group' Security Group is what value the sub tab records inherit.

 Fig 1 - Security Groups for a record

-If you wish to alter the pass down Security Group from the default to another, then you can just edit the field, choose the sub tab option from the drop down list, and then edit the defaulted Security Group.
+If you wish to alter a Sub Tabs Security Group from the default to another, then you can just edit the field, choose the sub tab option from the drop down list, and then edit the defaulted Security Group.
 You can remove the existing one or add to it if required.

 Each Security Group has the option of rw/ro that you can allocate.
 For instance, you could have a Contract record with a Security Group of 'Legal (rw)' allocated, but you can adjust the Documents sub tab to have 'Legal (ro)', so they can only VIEW the Document records; not add or remove them.
 By adding more Security Groups, you are opening up the record to other Users.